 The Pool Communities are investing millions in infrastructure to abate CSO discharges, prevent localized flooding and address capital needs in their systems.
 Aside from supporting your local public works or water department, what can you do at your home of business to help improve water quality?

 Rain barrels can provide homeowners with access to free rainwater for irrigation, gardens and washing vehicles.
 When installed under a downspout that would otherwise drain to an impervious surface or directly to a sewer line, the barrels can help reduce combined sewer overflows and improve water quality for receiving waters.
-Recognizing the benefits of rain barrels, the Albany County Soul and Water Conservation District sells rain barrels for $80.
-To purchase one click here.
+Recognizing the benefits of rain barrels, the Albany County Soul and Water Conservation District sells rain barrels.
+Supply is limited, so contact the district for status.

 Below, find helpful resources on the benefits, installation and maintenance of rain barrels.

 - Homeowner Rain Barrel Maintenance sheet

 - Rain Barrel Set-Up and Maintenance Guidance by Albany Stormwater Coalition

 Pollutants from automobile-related activities may include heavy metals, asbestos, oil, grease antifreeze, coolant and more.
 These may be essential to keeping your car in tip-top shape, but when they end up in local water bodies they can wreak havoc for aquatic life.
 They can also present risks to human health because of their toxicity.
 To prevent these pollutants from reaching stormwater, here are a few helpful tips:

 - Use kitty litter to clean up spills.